pedrobenedetti/EEG_Biosemi/README.md

 Same that previous but for a Gran Average across participants.

 ## arrays_AUTREY_v3.py
 Generates arrays with the PSD of Theta and Alpha bands' PSD.
-They are separated for the diverse stages of the study.
+They are separated for the diverse stages of the study and saved on an excel file.

 ## mne_upload_biosemi.py